-Sir Joseph says he can't marry the daughter of a common sailor, but since Captain Corcoran was just a common seaman he could marry Little Buttercup, Sir Joseph then turned to his sister.
+Sir Joseph says he can't marry the daughter of a common sailor, but since Captain Corcoran was just a common seaman he could marry Little Buttercup.
+Sir Joseph then turned to his sister.
 There was great happiness for Josephine and Ralph Rackstraw because she was no longer a Captain's daughter and he was now the Captain of the H.M.S.
 Pinafore.

 The "H. M. S. Pinafore" was directed by Mr. Walter Mason.
 The cast included William Veazey as the Rt.
 Hon.
-Sir Joseph Porter K. C. B. First Lord of the Admiralty; Captain Corcoran, Commanding H. M. S. Pinafore played by Bill Jones; Dean Fetner as Ralph Rackstraw, seaman; Richard Jones as Dick Deadeye, seaman; Alan Mason as Bill Bobstay, boatswain; Nora Jean Collins as Josephine, the Captain's daughter; Erin Woodruff as Little Buttercup.
+Sir Joseph Porter K. C. B. First Lord of the Admiralty; Captain Corcoran, Commanding H. M. S. Pinafore played by Bill Jones; Dean Fetner as Ralph Rackstraw, seaman; Richard Jones as Dick Deadeye, seaman; Alan Mason as Bill Bobstay, boat-swain; Nora Jean Collins as Josephine, the Captain's daughter; Erin Woodruff as Little Buttercup.
 The sister, cousins, and aunts were LaRue Morris, Betty Alverson, Helen Robinson, Sybil England and Phyllis Norton.
-The sallors of the S. Pinafore were DeWitt Self, Robert Mange, Jerry Harrison, Charles Howell, DeLeath Rives, and Clayton Arrington.
-The orchestra was made up of James Rayburn, George Broom, J. Eugene Duncan, John Finley and Jack Cox.
+The sailors of the H.M.
+S. Pinafore were DeWitt Self, Robert Mange, Jerry Harrison, Charles Howell, DeLeath Rives, and Clayton Arrington.